HyperTag/documentation/src/content/cloud-destinations/amazon-kinesis.md

 Now, [follow these instructions to attach the IAM policy to the IAM user](http://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_managed-using.html#attach-managed-policy-console).

-### Astronomer Side
+### MetaRouter Side

-Now, all you need to do is enable Kinesis as a destination in your Astronomer UI.
-You'll need to input your `AWS Region` and `Kinesis Stream Name`.
+Now, all you need to do is enable Kinesis as a destination in your MetaRouter UI.
+You'll need to input your **AWS Region** and **Kinesis Stream Name**.
 Enable the destination to watch your data flow from your source to your Kinesis stream.

 Once you've created that policy, you need to attach it to the IAM user that you have also created.
-Now, you can flip over to the Astronomer UI and enable your Kinesis connector.
+Now, you can flip over to the MetaRouter UI and enable your Kinesis connector.